dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshooting-lookout-integration.md

 ---

-# Troubleshooting Lookout Integration with Intune
+# Troubleshoot Lookout Integration with Intune
 This topic describes some common issues you may encounter when with your Lookout mobile threat protection setup.
-## Troubleshooting login errors
+## Troubleshoot login errors
 ### 404 errors
 You may see a 404 *you are not authorized to access the service*  error when you login.
 This issue can happen when the username you provided during your login to https://aad.lookout.com  is not a member of the Azure Active Directory (Azure AD) group configured to access Lookout MTP.

 Lookout MTP is configured to only allows users from a configured Azure AD group to have access.
 The group information can be reviewed in the **Enrollment** tab of the **Intune connector** in the Lookout MTP console.
 If you are unsure which group is configured with access to Lookout MTP, contact Lookout support.